Taking a Page from the Great InterviewersBy Susie Adams

 That’s the nugget, the soundbite, the quotable quote.

 On the phases of life; the first response is good, but Baquet keeps mining for gold.
 And he gets multiple nuggets.
 Will this get harder over time?
-Like, you know, as a young man, your music was the way a lot of young rappers are — it’s like, you know, the violent life.
+Like, you know, as a young man, your music was the way a lot of young rappers are — it’s like, you know, [your music was about] the violent life.
 If that’s chapter one of the autobiography, chapter two of the autobiography — I’m oversimplifying — is like, “Now I’m really rich.
 I have a lot of stuff.
 Let me tell you how cool that is.”
 And then chapter three of the autobiography is, “Oh my god, I’ve run myself into the ground.”
 So what’s chapter four?

 No, chapter three is: Oh my goodness, oh, the most beautiful things are not these objects.
 The most beautiful things are inside.
 The most beautiful things are the friendships I have.
 I have really golden friendships.
 The compassion and the person I’ve become — that’s what this chapter is.
 You know?
 And the conversation with my mom.
 Those are the real enriching experiences.